Bacterial Stud Striping – Structure Striping

 is a visible pattern that can be seen on building exteriors, typically on the north side and other shaded areas.
 This phenomenon is a common site on building exteriors, particularly in areas where there is consistent moisture due to humidity, coastal marine layers, low-lying valley fog, etc.

 The dark shading is due to the proliferation of the cyanobacteria, gloeocapsa magma (GM).
-The pattern effect is the result of the direct contact transfer of heat from structural members such as studs, plates, headers, etc. The bacteria require moisture to grow and flourish.
+The pattern effect is the result of Thermal bridging, the direct contact transfer of heat from structural members such as studs, plates, headers, etc. The bacteria require moisture to grow and flourish.
 The transfer of heat from framing dries the exterior surface quicker than areas where there are open or insulated bays.
 The result over time is a pattern, clearly showing the location of structural members below the exterior surface.

 STRUCTURAL STRIPING IS NOT LIMITED TO WALLS.

 It can also be evident on composition roofs, with rafters being the heat transfer members.
 While GM has infested all roof types, a pattern due to the bacteria can typically be found in unheated areas such as eaves and overhangs.
 This perimeter roof shading is particularly obvious when the attic space has not been well insulated and allows heat from the home into the attic area.

 In general, wood and tile roofs do not show a patterned growth of GM.
 This is because wood shingle and shake roofs have moderate insulating properties.
 Properly installed tile roofs create a natural thermal break and generally do not come into direct contact with heat-transferring structural members.